pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * ``--source-namespaces`` The name of WBEM namespaces on the server where indications originate.
 Multiple namespaces may be defined as one or more namespaces per options instantiation where multiple namespaces are separated by comma (",").
-For example, ``--source-namespaces root/cimv2,root/cimv3"" or ``--source-namespaces root/cimv2 --source-namespaces root/cimv3``.
+For example either, ``--source-namespaces root/cimv2,root/cimv3`` or ``--source-namespaces root/cimv2 --source-namespaces root/cimv3`` provide the same result.

 The following example creates an owned subscription instance with the IDENTITY ``ofilter1`` and a permanent filter with the ``Name`` property of ``pfilter1``.